 Who Should You Purchase From?

-Many bigger manufacturers that sell in bulk have an understandably high MOQ.
+Many bigger manufacturers in China that sell in bulk have an understandably high MOQ.
 With this being said, if you’re only looking to buy in the thousands or less, you should consider collaborating with wholesale suppliers.

 These act as middlemen that usually operate using a lower MOQ, meaning they’ll cooperate with your smaller purchases.
 On the other hand, if you’re looking to buy in bulk, you can purchase directly from manufacturers at a lower price but a higher MOQ.